thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 Students will be enrolled to a course after they accept the invitation link sent to their account:
 ![image](https://user-images.githubusercontent.com/75138396/221348527-94cedb18-2320-4e43-a919-e0dc08e37510.png)

-After clinking on the invitation link, students will then enter their account information on Kit:
+After clinking on the invitation link, students will then enter their account information:
 ![image](https://user-images.githubusercontent.com/75138396/221348557-2e9be32d-572f-4b5a-a7ce-11b7942e77ce.png)

 **- Accessing course materials:**